 The emerging age of big data is leading us to an innovative way of understanding our world and making decisions.
 In particular, it is the data analytics that eventually reveals the potential values of datasets and completes the value chain of big data.
 Correspondingly, big data analytics (BDA) applications have become a new instance within the software-driven world, and software engineering (SE) acts as a key to addressing the existing challenges in the BDA domain and supporting different areas and aspects of BDA practices.
 Meanwhile, the unprecedented challenges and requirements arisen from BDA also drive revolutionary directions and opportunities of SE.

 This workshop aims to summarize the state-of-the-practice of SE for/in BDA over the past years, identify and address the emerging issues in the current empirical and theoretical research, and encourage the adoption particularly in the Asia-Pacific region.
 Moreover, based on the participants’ input a research agenda will be devised for continuous adaptation between SE and BDA research, and progressive alignment between academic investigations and industrial needs.

 - Rajiv Ranjan, Newcastle University, United Kingdom

-The 2nd International Workshop on Technical Debt Analytics (TDA 2017)
+The 2nd International Workshop on Technical Debt Analytics (TDA 2017) (Merged with QuASoQ)

 An open challenge in Technical Debt (TD) research is to translate TD constructs into economic consequences, so development teams can make a strong case to the business side to invest on Technical Wealth (TW) and paying off TD.
 For this, a comprehensive TD theory (e.g., standardizing ambiguous terms into a consistent vocabulary) is needed to formalize and consolidate relationships between the cost and benefit of TD.
 We aim to gather practitioners, researchers, and students working in this area, to share experiences, concur on terminologies and evaluation guidelines to set the foundations for developing TD theory.